iterative/dvc.org/content/blog/2021-08-31-aug-community-gems.md

 ### [Q: Does CML have the ability to cope with long-running instances, e.g. launching an AWS instance via GitHub Actions that lasts more than 72 hours?](https://discord.com/channels/485586884165107732/728693131557732403/866730530262351873)

-You can definitely run it for 6 hours.
-The GitHub limit is 72 hours for self-hosted runners and GitLab has no limit on self-hosted runners.
+Once the GitHub Actions limit of 72 hours is reached for self-hosted runners, CML will handle restarting the Action and reconnecting to the runner.
+Meanwhile, on GitLab there is no time limit to circumvent for self-hosted runners.

 Thanks @sergechuvakin!